-It is well known for its snow reliability and beautiful scenery along with ample and sophisticated ski amenities.
-Val Thorens is only 122 km from Chambery and 200 km from Geneva airports.
+It is well known for its snow reliability and beautiful scenery, along with ample and sophisticated ski amenities.
+Val Thorens is only 122 km from Chambery and 200 km from Geneva Airport.

 The Les Arcs ski area has an elaborate modern lift system.
 The snow here is reliable and is complemented by snowmaking machines.
 From the Les Arcs slopes, Mont Blanc and La Rosiere look incredible.
 Les Arcs is connected to La Plagne through a cable car, which can be boarded at Plan Peisey.
 The express cable car traverses over 425km of piste.

 Apres ski on the ski resort is relatively quiet, which makes it perfect for those with families and are looking for a mix of fun, peace, and tranquillity.
 There are several nightclubs in the region, including George’s wine bar.
 If your throat gets dry and you need to quench your thirst, the fun ice bar on the mountain will come in handy.

 For those with children, there is a kid’s slope and a toboggan run with floodlights that enable children to ski until evening.

 Chamonix has been a preferred ski destination for many people worldwide since 1760.
 Yes, you heard that right.
 Chamonix went on the map centuries ago when a scientist won a prize for being the first to climb Mont Blanc (Mont Blanc is the highest mountain in Europe).
 Since then, the resort has undergone some significant changes and transformations, which were kind enough to allow it to host the 1924 winter Olympics.